TABLE OF CONTENTS

 Accepting ACH Payments is a win-win situation.
+It is certainly more convenient than paper checks and the hassle that can create when you need to collect on bounced payments.
 On behalf of your clients, it facilitates convenient payments.
 For merchants like yourself, your business can generate more revenue affordably.
 When adding ACH to your payment options, it is essential to familiarize yourself with ACH return codes.
 An ACH transaction can be returned due to many factors.
-Irrespective of the cause, these returns can lead to loss of revenue, and an increase in fees owed to your payment processor.
+Irrespective of the cause, these returns can lead to revenue loss and an increase in fees owed to your payment processor.

 Although some returns can’t be avoided, most of them can be easily prevented or reduced.
 To help you understand the language of ACH, Payment Savvy offers this go-to guide on the most readily seen ACH return codes.